gambineri/JustMeteo/README.md

 JustMeteo
 =========

+Storm is just a storm, not a water bomb.

-A no-alarmist drama-free weather forecast app, just a simple app to get info on the weather for the weekend, or for any other day you may feel the need or be able to find your way out.
+Drama-free weather forecast app, just a simple app to get info on the weather for the weekend, or for any other day you can find your way out.

 ----------------------------------------------------------------------------